 We recognise there are many children within our school that have exceptional attendance and work hard every day to make sure they are in school and arrive on time.
 Our OTIS ambassadors are a group of children who have shown their commitment to attending school to the best of their ability.
 These children and their roles are known within school and are happy to help and speak to children who may need help with getting to school every day and on time.

-Our OTIS Ambassadors this year are:
+Our OTIS Ambassadors are:

 Working Together To Improve School Attendance